tokenyICO/documentation/docs/source/questions.rst

 **Do you want a Cap?**
 ----------------------

 A Cap helps you choose when to stop and when to surrender.
 It likewise regulates control and demonstrates that you're no tightwad, at last building a relationship of trust with your customers.
 This is one of those inquiries that you should reply with a "yes".
-There are different inquiries related with capping you ought to consider questions mentioned below.
+There are different inquiries related with capping, you ought to consider below.

 * *What should be your minimum ether/fiat cap?*
 * *What should be your maximum ether/fiat cap?*
 * *Do you want to accept multiple contributions from an investor or do you want a limit on number of investments from a single investor?*
 * *Do you want an individual min/max cap for each investor?
 If yes, how much?*
 * *Do you need a fixed token supply (max token cap) or you want them to be created every time someone buys your tokens, until your ether/fiat cap is reached?
-If latter is your choice, just decide the token swap rate considering the max ether/fiat cap and the duration of your crowdsale (also include, presale and milestone strategy, if any).
+If latter is your choice, just decide the token swap rate considering the max ether/fiat cap and the duration of your crowdsale (also include, presale and milestone strategy, if any) and skip to the next subhead question.
 Otherwise, answer the questions below.*
 * *What should be the total supply of your tokens?
 (Or max token cap)*
 * *What should be the swap rate of your tokens?
 Decide this on the basis of maximum ether/fiat cap and total supply of your tokens.*
 * *If required total supply is not reached during the crowdsale, i.e. some tokens are left even after crowdsale ends, what should happen to them?
 Should they be sent to some reserve or they’re to be distributed among crowdsale owners.
 Another strategy is Airdrop, where left over tokens will be distributed among token holders according to their fair share after crowdsale.*